 Faulty Compressor

 The compressor pumps refrigerant through the AC system.
 If it is broken or worn out, cooling will be diminished.
 Warning signs are loud noises, failure to turn on, and coils not getting cold.
-Replacing a bad compressor is needed for the unit to work properly.
+Replacing a bad compressor is needed for the unit to work correctly.

 Electrical and Wiring Issues